STMicroelectronics/openbmc-stm32mpu/meta-st/meta-st-stm32mp/recipes-kernel/linux/linux-stm32mp/README.HOW_TO.txt

 vermagic:       5.4.31 SMP preempt mod_unload modversions ARMv7 p2v8

 ---------------------------
-8. Update Starter Package with kernel compilation outputs
+8. Generate new Starter Package with kernel compilation outputs
 ---------------------------

 If not already done, extract the artifacts from Starter Package tarball, for example: